Pupil Premium web statement September 2019

 - Providing staff with time for peer coaching – in particular focusing on our most able PP children

-- Providing emotion coaching training for all staff and inset training on emotional well-being and mental health
+- Further developing emotion coaching training for all staff and inset training on emotional well being and mental health

 - Experienced SENCO from Whitchurch to lead and work with SEN/PP children.
 Liaising with EHCP/Early help support and meeting parents as a key part of her role to ensure a whole child approach